You can't discuss

 computers without taking the human factor into account, and that's

 mostly what this section is about.
-All sorts of people use
+All sorts of people use computers

-create and accomplish spectacular things with relative ease.
+and accomplish spectacular things with relative ease.

 What makes the difference?